RLRG/DancingSteps/README.md

 ## Future work & Improvements
 Include all the pending points.
 If I find enough time to carry out it, I will work on this project to improve it in a way that it is feasible to publish this app in the App Store.

+## Feedback
+As I am continuously learning, I would appreciate if you take a look at my code and you have recommendations to improve it in different ways.
+You can contact me at rlromero@gmv.com to do so :smiley:

 ## License
 The contents of this repository are covered under the [MIT License](LICENSE).